 VE over 6 months

-The submission used the weighted averages calculated in to derive estimates of VE of raxtozinameran for hospitalisation over 6 months.
-To derive the estimate of average VE over 6 months (presented in ), the submission weighted the average VE over 3 months while the XBB.1.5 variant was predominant with the VE from 4-7 months while the JN.1 variant was predominant, by the total population sizes from which those estimates were derived (e.g., for the immunocompromised group it calculated an average VE for raxtozinameran over 6 months of 32.27% (43,789/(43,789+2,757) x 33.09%) + (2,757/(43,789+2,757) x 19.17%).
+The submission used the weighted averages calculated in Table 10 to derive estimates of VE of raxtozinameran for hospitalisation over 6 months.
+To derive the estimate of average VE over 6 months (presented in Table 11), the submission weighted the average VE over 3 months while the XBB.1.5 variant was predominant with the VE from 4-7 months while the JN.1 variant was predominant, by the total population sizes from which those estimates were derived (e.g., for the immunocompromised group it calculated an average VE for raxtozinameran over 6 months of 32.27% (43,789/(43,789+2,757) x 33.09%) + (2,757/(43,789+2,757) x 19.17%).
 The ESC concluded that this was not appropriate.
 For both the immunocompetent and the immunocompromised groups, the weighting should be determined by time (i.e., 50/50 for months 1 to 3 and for months 4 to 6) to report the average VE over the period during which the studies were conducted.

 The evaluation noted, that beyond the concern about the calculations performed, it was important to consider which estimates of VE will be most relevant for decision-making, i.e. whether it is reasonable to propose a weighted average VE of raxtozinameran based on earlier time periods in which XBB.1.5 was predominant or whether VE of raxtozinameran now and into the future is most relevant.
 In regard to future VE, the evolution of SARS-CoV-2 can be rapid and remains unpredictable (as discussed in paragraph 4.8).
 Further, as noted by the submission, vaccines that are better matched to currently circulating variants offer enhanced protection compared with vaccines adapted to respond to previous variants (paragraph 4.12).
 In summary, the future VE of raxtozinameran (or any COVID-19 vaccine) is difficult to estimate, given the expectation of future changes in circulating variants.
 It is anticipated that further adapted vaccines will be developed to address new variants, such as bretovameran matched to the JN.1 SARS-CoV-2 variant 1.
 However, it remains uncertain if these vaccines will have a similar VE to raxtozinameran if they are proposed for NIP listing in the future.
 The ESC noted that another uncertainty relevant to estimation of VE is natural immunity arising from past infection in the population, and that the term "hybrid immunity", is used to reflect protection from both vaccination and infection.